microsoft/terminal/doc/specs/#1595 - Suggestions UI/Tasks.md

 <tr><td><strong>Sustainability</strong></td><td>

-[comment]: # TODO!
+No substantial climate impacts expected here.
+We're not using expensive compute resources for this feature, so the impact should be comparable to any other Terminal feature.

 </td></tr>

 <tr><td><strong>Localization</strong></td><td>

-[comment]: # TODO!

-Mildly worried here about the potential for community-driven tasks to have non-localized descriptions.
+I'm mildly worried here about the potential for community-driven tasks to have non-localized descriptions.
 We may need to accept a `description:{ en-us:"", pt-br:"", ...}`-style map of language->string descriptions.
+That may just need to be a future consideration for now.

+</td></tr>

+<tr><td><strong>Security</strong></td><td>

+Another reason we shouldn't support keys being able to be lazy-bound to local snippets:
+It's entirely too easy for `malicious.exe` to create a file in `%homepath%` that creates a snippet for `\u003pwn-your-machine.exe\r` (or similar).
+Any app can read your settings file, and it is again too easy for that malicious app to set it's own action `id` to the same as some other well-meaning local snippet's ID which you DO have bound to a key.

 </td></tr>